-Tolerances may affect the joint characteristics such as its load carrying ability, stiffness and backlash.
-It is likely that the larger the tolerances, the greater will be the joint strength variation.
+Tolerances can affect the joint characteristics such as its load carrying ability, stiffness and backlash.
+It is likely that the larger the tolerances, the greater the joint strength variation.

 When considering the effect of manufacturing tolerances it is necessary to assume some statistical distribution of the variations.
-If all tolerances were assumed to be at their worst possible value, then the design would be far too pessimistic.
-However, there can be cases where this has been designed in deliberately and so should not be overlooked completely.
+If all tolerances were assumed to be at their worst possible value, then the design is far too pessimistic.
+However, there can be cases where this has been designed in deliberately and so it is important that it is not overlooked completely.

 When using statistical analysis it is essential to recognise the distribution of the variation.
 Manufacturing variations can generally be classified as Gaussian.
-However, Skewed-Gaussian or Rectangular distributions may be more suitable for certain manufacturing methods.
-Inspection and testing may affect the distribution by truncating the ends of the distribution.
+However, Skewed-Gaussian or Rectangular distributions can be more suitable for certain manufacturing methods.
+Inspection and testing can affect the distribution by truncating the ends of the distribution.

-The designer should obtain information on the variation of important joint characteristics and examine test results in order that he may have confidence in his statistical analysis.
-The tolerances specified should take account of the variation in the controlled characteristic.
-In order to optimise production yield and minimise costs, the tolerances should be increased to the maximum consistent with the performance to be achieved.
+It is important that the designer obtains information on the variation of important joint characteristics and examine test results in order that he can have confidence in his statistical analysis.
+It is important that the tolerances specified take account of the variation in the controlled characteristic.
+In order to optimise production yield and minimise costs, it is important that the tolerances are increased to the maximum consistent with the performance to be achieved.